Skip to main content

 .save(sessionOpts?, saveOpts?)

-• sessionOpts - arbitrary data to store in the session, can be a number, string, array, or object
+• sessionOpts - arbitrary data for storage in the session, can be a number, string, array, or object

 • saveOpts - an object with session saving parameters:

-• multiply - optional parameter, allows multiplying the session, the value must be a number
+• multiply - optional parameter, allows multiplying the session; a number should be specified as the value

-• tag - optional parameter, sets a tag for the saved session, you can use the domain name, for example, to link sessions to the domains they were obtained from
+• tag - optional parameter, sets a tag for the saved session; for example, a domain name can be used to bind sessions to the domains they were obtained from

 await this.sessionManager.save('some data here', {